// Add to head

 The Top 3 Strategies for Publishers to Counteract Bid Shading

 Loss or no loss, one thing is sure.
 The way buyers bid for your inventory has advanced for Good.
+Now, it’s time for you to ramp up and respond.

-1. Invest in technology - The market today is ruled by those who are ready to adapt to advancement.
+The market today is ruled by those who are ready to adapt to advancement.
 It’s time to flex the algorithmic muscle.

 Dynamic flooring is one such technology that you can use to claim your power in the pricing ecosystem.
 Solutions like Mile’s Dynamic Flooring are built on ML modules.
 Here, the algorithm goes deep into granularity-